LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Symbol in Workspace...

 Symbols include object, protocol, and category identifiers in entity opening directives plus predicate (and non-terminal) indicators in predicate scope directives.
 Note that VSCode doesn't support customization of symbol kind names and icons, thus forcing adapting the pre-defined names and icons.
 This feature doesn't require the code to be loaded.

+#### Show Call Hierarchy

+Click in the middle of a predicate name in a goal or in a clause head and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate.

 ### Hover contents